Renewable energy in the European Union: France

 In July 2015, the French parliament passed a comprehensive energy and climate law that includes a mandatory renewable energy target requiring 40% of national electricity production to come from renewable sources by 2030.

 In 2016, renewable electricity accounted for 19.6% of France's total domestic power consumption, of which 12.2% was provided by hydroelectricity, 4.3% by wind power, 1.7% by solar power and 1.4% by bio energy.

 Germany

 In 2014, Germany's share of renewable energy in gross final energy consumption increased by 1.4% to 13.8%.
 In 2004, renewables accounted for only 5.8% or about the same share as for the Netherlands in 2014 (5.5%).

 In 2016, net generated electricity from renewable sources accounted for about 33.9%.
 Compared to the previous year, biomass, solar and wind changed their production by +4.8%, -3.1% and -1.7%, respectively, while weather permitting hydro power decreased by 10.3%.
 Wind and solar combined generated more energy than nuclear in 2016 (see pie-chart).
 Nuclear decreased production by 7.7%, while electricity generation from natural gas, brown and hard coal changed by +50.2%, -3.3% and -5.8%, respectively.

+In April 2023 Germany shutdown its last three nuclear reactors, completely halting the production of nuclear power.